-Prior to the Shareholders' Meeting of 31 May 2023, which was attended by four out of ten directors (the remaining members provided apologies for their absence), the Board took steps to ensure that shareholders were adequately informed, in accordance with legal deadlines, of the necessary requirements for them to grant, with full knowledge, proxies to the Appointed Representative for the decisions to be made at the Shareholders' Meeting.
-Shareholders entitled to attend the Shareholders' Meeting were able to watch the proceedings of the meeting through a passive streaming platform accessible, upon identification, in the manner and according to the instructions duly announced on the Company's website.
+Prior to the Shareholders' Meeting of 23 April 2024, which was attended by eight out of ten directors (the remaining members provided apologies for their absence), the Board took steps to ensure that shareholders were adequately informed, in accordance with legal deadlines, of the necessary requirements for them to take, with full knowledge, the decisions falling within the competence of the Shareholders' Meeting.
 The Board of Directors reported on the activities of the Issuer and the Group at this Shareholders' Meeting.